 Why study finance?
 Is a finance degree worth it?
 What does a finance degree teach you?
 A finance degree can be worthwhile, as it’s a versatile degree that can equip you to pursue a range of positions across different industries and sectors.
 Additionally, you will be taught skills that may be used to your own financial benefit.

-Here’s a quick look at why many students decide that majoring in finance is the right choice for them.
+Here’s a quick look at five reasons many students decide that majoring in finance is the right choice for them.

-Finance students acquire key knowledge that is both broad in scope and in-depth in nature.
-You will study important topics, such as:
+First, what does a finance degree teach you?
+Finance students are taught key knowledge that is both broad in scope and in-depth in nature.
+A finance degree can teach you important topics to potentially enhance your own financial health, such as:

 - Portfolio theory, management and application for business and individual investment decisions